 A major part of the essence of the WBHS Old Boys' Association is to preserve the history of the School and make it freely available to all the School’s Old Boys.
 The School has a dedicated Archives Room where old records, photos and any historical documents are stored.

-This room is in effect managed by the Development Officer Greg Weaver but we are very lucky to have a former teacher in Don Gwilliam who maintains many of the records and photos albeit on a voluntary basis.
+We are very lucky to have a former teacher in Don Gwilliam who maintains many of the records and photos albeit on a voluntary basis.

 Don was a teacher for 30 years from 1973 to 2002 so many of you will have passed through his technical classes.
 He has an avid interest in photography so during his time here he took on the added responsibility of photographing as much of the School activities as he could, so we now have a myriad of photos from the mid-seventies to the current days.